The best PC for VR will let you effortlessly jump into the world of virtual reality.

 As gaming PCs are resource-intensive in terms of CPU, RAM and GPU, they are very well suited to virtual reality.
-This sleek PC from HP, called the Omen 30L, packs some seriously fast components into a narrow and elegant chassis with nice design elements that enhance its aesthetics.
+This sleek machine from HP, called the Omen 30L, is one of the best PC for VR packages.
+It packs some seriously fast components into a narrow and elegant chassis with nice design elements that enhance its aesthetics.

 Its semi-transparent tempered glass side panel shows off these features but at the same time allows easy access to the components without needing tools.
 It has an array of USB ports -even USB 3.2 Gen 2 at 10Gbps - so hooking up your VR positioning sensors will be easy.
 It's a shame, however, that the USB-C port placement is at the back.